KevinChngJY/stock_advisor_bot/Section5_RASA_NGROK_Telegram.md

 # Milestone 1.2 RASA + Ngrok + Telegram

-Objective : Set up Server in the host machine and connect to Telegram Chatbot.
+Objective : Set up Server in the host machine and connect to Telegram Chatbot.<br>
 In this milestone, we are looking to set up telegram chatbot using BotFather, you may refer to the following link (https://telegram.org/blog/bot-revolution) to understand the chatbot in Telegram.
 As Rasa OpenSource Server and Action Server are running locally, therefore it requires ngrok to portfoward the traffic (secured) connect to Telegram.

 ---